shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-configuration-location.md

         $ mv /sgtk/software/shotgun/scarlet /mnt/newserver/sgtk/software/shotgun/scarlet_new

-2. Edit your `install_location.yml` which helps Toolkit find where the pipeline configuration is located:
+2. Edit your `install_location.yml`, which helps Toolkit find where the pipeline configuration is located:

         $ vi /mnt/newserver/sgtk/software/shotgun/scarlet_new/config/core/install_location.yml

     Update the paths in this file to point to the new location for your pipeline configuration on all of the applicable platforms.
-If you're not using a platform, enter a blank string ''
+If you're not using a platform, enter an empty string `''`

         # Shotgun Pipeline Toolkit configuration file
         # This file was automatically created by setup_project